Imadaddin Nasimi: Legacy

 Nasimi is considered one of the greatest figures of Turkic literature.
 According to the modern scholar Sakina Berengian, Nasimi was the first major poet not only in Azerbaijani literature but also in all of Turkic literature.
 His influence on poetry extended throughout the Turkic world and impacted major poets such as Habibi, Haqiqi (pen name of Jahan Shah), Khatai (pen name of Ismail I), and others.
 Nasimi is also regarded as the founder of Azerbaijani classical ALA-LC poetry, ALA-LC poetry, as well as the first lyric poet in Oghuz Turkic classic literature.
 His works had a significant impact on the development of both Azerbaijani and Ottoman literature.
 Nasimi's style has greatly influenced the general style of Azerbaijani poetry.
 According to the professors of Turkish literature Azmi Bilgin and İlyas Üzüm, the Timurid poet Ali-Shir Nava'i's words of praise about Nasimi show that he was also considered an "important personality in the Central Asian Turkic world".

-In 1973, UNESCO declared the 600th anniversary of Nasimi's birth to be celebrated worldwide.
+In 1973, UNESCO included the 600th anniversary of Nasimi's birth in its calendar of anniversaries for worldwide celebration.
 Representatives from many countries participated in the celebrations held in Baku and Moscow.
 Tokay Mammadov was commissioned to create Nasimi's statue.
 Due to the short time frame for completion, Tokay Mammadov collaborated with his colleague Ibrahim Zeynalov.
 Initially, a 69-centimeter model and a 2-meter mock-up of the statue were prepared.
 Subsequently, based on this mock-up, a 6.5-meter statue of Nasimi was created and installed in one of the central gardens of the city.
 In Azerbaijan, 2019 was declared the "Year of Nasimi" to commemorate the 650th anniversary of the poet's birth.
 A street, a metro station, and a district in Baku are also named after Nasimi.
 The National Institute of Linguistics of Azerbaijan is also named in his honour.
 Additionally, there is a 1973 Azerbaijani biopic film about his life.

 In 2019, an asteroid that was discovered at Kleť Observatory in 1995 was named "32939 Nasimi" in honour of the poet.

 In 2025 the YARAT Contemporary Art Space, Baku, presented an international art project by the Ukrainian curator Kostyantyn Doroshenko "I and the Ark, I and the Great Flood" with a modern interpretation of the philosophy of Nasimi, in which artists from Azerbaijan, Ukraine Georgia, Lithuania, Bosnia and Herzegovina and Czech Republic participated.